-Are you prepared for questions like 'Can you give an example of a product you admire for its design?
-Why?' and similar?
+Are you prepared for questions like 'How do you deal with the ethical concerns in product design?' and similar?
 We've collected 40 interview questions for you to prepare for your next Product Design interview.

 Did you know?
 We have over 3,000 mentors available right now!